ComputeCanada/magic_castle/docs/README.md

 the corresponding ip address;
 - instances tagged as public that do not have an entry in this map will be assigned a floating ip managed by Terraform.
-- instances not tagged as public that have an entry in this mapp will not be assigned a floating ip.
+- instances not tagged as public that have an entry in this map will not be assigned a floating ip.

 This variable can be useful if you manage your DNS manually and